sdurancflt/MicroTimestampConverter/README.md

 select * from "postgres3-customers100";
 ```

-We see we are able to keep the results as they were although we lost the micros resolution.
+We see we are able to keep the results as they were although we lost the micros resolution cause of the sink issue first discussed here.

 ## Cleanup